-Ronald Reagan UCLA Medical Center ranks among the top five American hospitals, according to a U.S. News & World Report survey that reviewed patient-outcomes data, reputation among physicians and other care-related factors.
-The medical center also was rated the best hospital in the western United States for the 23rd consecutive year and the No. 1 hospital in the Los Angeles metropolitan area and the state of California.
+Ronald Reagan UCLA Medical Center ranks as one of the top five American hospitals — and the best hospital in the western United States for the 21st consecutive year — according to a U.S. News & World Report survey that reviewed patient-outcomes data, reputation among physicians and other care-related factors.

-Ronald Reagan UCLA Medical Center was rated one of the top five hospitals in the nation, along with, Massachusetts General Hospital in Boston, which ranked first; Johns Hopkins Hospital in Baltimore, which was second; the Mayo Clinic in Rochester, Minn., which was third; and the Cleveland Clinic, which was fourth.
+Ronald Reagan UCLA Medical Center was rated one of the top five hospitals in the nation, along with Johns Hopkins Hospital in Baltimore, which ranked first; the Mayo Clinic in Rochester, Minn., which was second; Massachusetts General Hospital in Boston, which ranked third; and the Cleveland Clinic, which ranked fourth.

 The "Best Hospitals" honor roll highlights the medical centers that were ranked at or near the top in at least six specialties.
-Nationally, UCLA ranked in the top 20 in 14 of the 16 specialty areas.
-In each of the following specialties, UCLA's national rankings are indicated: cancer at UCLA's Jonsson Comprehensive Cancer Center (9); cardiology and heart surgery (8); diabetes and endocrinology (13); ear, nose and throat (12); gastroenterology (8); geriatrics (3); gynecology (12); kidney disorders/nephrology (5); neurology and neurosurgery (12); ophthalmology at UCLA's Jules Stein Eye Institute (5); psychiatry at the Resnick Neuropsychiatric Hospital at UCLA (7); pulmonology (25); rheumatology (7); and urology (4).
-UCLA also ranked as high-performing in orthopaedics.
+Nationally, UCLA ranked in the top 20 in 15 of the 16 specialty areas.
+In each of the following specialties, UCLA's national rankings are indicated: cancer at UCLA's Jonsson Comprehensive Cancer Center (10); diabetes and endocrine disorders (5); ear, nose and throat (11); gastroenterology (8); geriatrics (2); gynecology (13); heart and heart surgery (8); kidney disorders (7); neurology and neurosurgery (7); ophthalmology at UCLA's Jules Stein Eye Institute (5); orthopaedics (19); psychiatry at the Resnick Neuropsychiatric Hospital at UCLA (6); pulmonology (18); rheumatology (6); and urology (4).

-View videos featuring the stories of patients treated at Ronald Reagan UCLA Medical Center, and take a virtual tour of health system's new Santa Monica campus.
+View videos featuring the stories of patients treated at Ronald Reagan UCLA Medical Center.

 The UCLA Health System has for more than half a century provided the best in health care and the latest in medical technology to the people of Los Angeles and the world.
-Comprised of Ronald Reagan UCLA Medical Center, UCLA Medical Center, Santa Monica, the Resnick Neuropsychiatric Hospital at UCLA, Mattel Children's Hospital UCLA and the UCLA Medical Group, with its wide-reaching system of primary care and specialty care offices throughout the region, the UCLA Health System is among the most comprehensive and advanced health care systems in the world.
+Comprised of Ronald Reagan UCLA Medical Center, Santa Monica–UCLA Medical Center and Orthopaedic Hospital, the Resnick Neuropsychiatric Hospital at UCLA, Mattel Children's Hospital UCLA and the UCLA Medical Group, with its wide-reaching system of primary care and specialty care offices throughout the region, the UCLA Health System is among the most comprehensive and advanced health care systems in the world.
 For information about clinical programs or help in choosing a personal physician, call 800-UCLA-MD1 or visit www.uclahealth.org.